Almost Public Quantum Coins: Multiverifier attacks

 \begin{proposition} If a comparison-based public quantum coin scheme with private verification $\MS$ is (unconditionally) \narpf, then it is also (respectively, unconditionally) \mnarpf. \end{proposition} The proof is given on \cpageref{pf:prop:sing-multi-rational-fair}.
-Combining \cref{thm:rational priv fair,prop:sing-multi-rational-fair}, we get the following corollary.
-We would like to emphasize that the same holds in the case of public sabotage attacks using a very similar proof, even though we have not defined multiverifier security against public sabotage. \begin{remark} If a comparison-based public quantum coin scheme with private verification $\MS$ is (unconditionally) \nrrsp, then it is also (respectively, unconditionally) \mnrrsp\footnote{Even though we have not defined multiverifier security against public sabotage, but one can easily extend single verifier security against public sabotage to the multiverifier version, similar to how it is done in the private sabotage case (see Games~\ref{game:multi_nonadapt_rational-fair} and~\ref{game:nonadapt_rational-fair}).}.
+We would like to emphasize that the same holds in the case of public sabotage attacks using a very similar proof, even though we have not defined multiverifier security against public sabotage. \begin{remark} If a comparison-based public quantum coin scheme with private verification $\MS$ is (unconditionally) \nrrsp, then it is also (respectively, unconditionally) \mnrrsp\footnote{Even though we do not consider multiverifier security against public sabotage in this work (see the opening discussion in \cref{appendix:multi-ver-fair} on \cpageref{appendix:multi-ver-fair}) and hence have not defined it formally, one can easily extend single-verifier security against public sabotage to the multiverifier version, similar to how it is done in the private sabotage case (see Games~\ref{game:multi_nonadapt_rational-fair} and~\ref{game:nonadapt_rational-fair}).}.
 Hence, by \cref{thm:rational public fair}, $\pkqc$ in \cref{alg:ts} is \mnrrsp. \end{remark}